Healthy and Sustainable Places PG (10077.2)

 This unit is offerd on campus.
 In line with COVID-19 outbreak preparedness lectures are recorded and some tutorial material is available online.

 We value experiential learning.
-This is maximised in face to face tutorials and attendance is required.
+This is maximised in face to face tutorials and a Field Trip.
+Attendance is required.

 It is also respectful to guest presenters.